ClickHouse/clickhouse-docs/CODE_OF_CONDUCT.md

 * Intimidation or harassment (online or in-person).
 * Disrespect towards differences of opinion.
 * Inappropriate attention or contact.
 Be aware of how your actions affect others.
 If it makes someone uncomfortable, stop.
+* Unsolicited advertisement.
+    * Do not promote competing services or companies in your messages.
+    * Do not include names or logos of competing services or companies in user names or pictures.
 * Not understanding the differences between constructive criticism and disparagement.
 * Sustained disruptions.
 * Violence, threats of violence or violent language.

 ## Enforcement
 * Understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.